ambient-innovation/django-ai-kit-auth/django-app/README.rst

 ::

     {
+        "ident": <identifier>,
+        "username": <username>,
+        "email": <email>,
+        "password": <password>,
     }

+you have to supply either ident or both username and email if ``USERNAME_REQUIRED`` is configured.
+Otherwise you have to supply either ident or email.

-and answers with status code xxx and
+and answers with status code 200 and

 ::

-    {
-    }
+    {}

+if the password respects all the configured password validators or it errors out on status code 400 and gives back the respective error code to indicate what rule was violated.

 Activate User
 =============